Social Effects of Alcoholism: Don’t Put The Family At Risk

 - Crime and the criminal justice system

 The agency’s latest available figures indicate that the healthcare-related toll of alcohol use is approximately $28 billion a year.
-Lost workplace productivity accounts for the greatest loss at $179 billion a year.
+Lost workplace productivity accounts for the most significant loss at $179 billion a year.
 Motor vehicle accidents cost the country about $13 billion annually, while crime and the needs of the criminal justice system produce a burden of about $25 billion.
 These figures point to a total impact on society of roughly $249 billion a year.

 Family Effects of Alcoholism